rafalp/Misago/dev-docs/plugins/hooks/validate-post-content-hook.md

     ...
 ```

-Misago function for validating the contents of a post.
-Raises `ValidationError` if the post contents are invalid.
+Misago function for validating the content of a post.
+Raises `ValidationError` if the post content is invalid.

 ### Arguments